aws-samples/rancher-on-aws-workshop/content/40-importing-a-cluster/41-importing-the-cluster/index.en.md

 ## Completed!

 We're done!
 You've just imported an EKS Cluster using the Rancher Multi-Cluster Manager.
-If you have the time, feel free to move onto installing and configuring the **Optional Addons!** Otherwise, head over to the **Conclusion!**
+If you have the time, feel free to move onto installing and configuring the **Additional AWS Integrations**!
+Otherwise, wrap up with the **Conclusion**!